jltsiren/pggname/README.md

 # Stable names for pangenome graphs

 This is a prototype for generating stable names for pangenome graphs.
-The names are based on hashing a canonical GFA representation of the graph.
+The names are SHA-256 hashes of a canonical GFA representation of the graph.

 See [refget](https://ga4gh.github.io/refget/) for a similar naming scheme for sequences.